-King, a Republican, was the representative for New York's 29th congressional district from 1973 to 1974.
+King was the representative for New York’s 29th congressional district and was a Republican.
+He served from 1973 to 1974.

 King sponsored bills primarily in these issue areas:

 Labor and Employment (17%) Taxation (17%) Social Welfare (13%) Government Operations and Politics (13%) Armed Forces and National Security (13%) Energy (10%) Agriculture and Food (10%) Private Legislation (7%)

 Some of King’s most recently sponsored bills include...

 - H.R.
 17419 (93rd): A bill to prohibit any increase in the price of certain consumer ...

 - H.R.
 17273 (93rd): A bill to provide for a county referendum in the case of ...

 - H.R.
 16935 (93rd): A bill to prohibit any change in the status of any member ...

 - H.Con.Res.
 645 (93rd): Concurrent resolution proposing the recognition of the village of Whitehall, Washington County, ...